Review our parent handbook by clicking through each section:

 - Open Sores/Blisters

 Parents/caregivers who bring a child to school exhibiting any of the above will be required to take their child home and/or make alternate arrangements.
-The teacher has the final say over whether a child is healthy enough to attend school.
+The teacher, with consultation with Admin, has the final say over whether a child is healthy enough to attend school.
 Please keep your child at home for 24 hours after symptoms end.
 If your child has been in contact with someone with a communicable disease, please inform the teacher.
 If your child has been diagnosed by your physician for anything more than a cold e.g. strep throat, Covid, etc, then please let the teacher know.
 Where there are 2 or more children diagnosed with a similar “unusual” communicable health condition, JumpStart is responsible for informing Alberta Health Services.
 Failure to comply with the above may result in an official warning and/or, where the problem is chronic, review of the child’s registration in the program.
 If a child becomes sick while at school, but does not require medical treatment, the child will be isolated from the other children until the parent(s) arrives.

 In a medical emergency: